anubhavsingh1729/scriptureAI/Readme.md

 ## Project Overview

-- **Search Verses:** Enter a query to retrieve relevant Bible verses.
+- **Search Verses:** Enter a query/keywords to retrieve relevant Bible verses.
 - **Commentary Summaries:** Fetch commentary passages related to your query, then generate a concise summary via an LLM (Long T5).
 - **Data & Indexes:** Precomputed FAISS indexes (`faiss_index.bin` for verses, `comm_index.bin` for commentaries) are stored in the `data/` folder.